 Where Pain & Glory stumbles is in its last act, which is powerful in spite of the pat excuses it gives its character.
 Without spoiling anything, Mallo eventually reunites with a former boyfriend, whom he pushed away in a breakup that remains the Biggest Mistake of His Life.
 The way in which this conflict is resolved comes across as uncharacteristically forgiving of a character whose depiction previously felt unflinching.
 It more or less boils down to the fact that artistic genius doesn’t leave room for the most important people in your life.
 Sure, but that doesn’t excuse being an asshole.

-By the end, Pain & Glory is a worthwhile film because, well, it’s an Almodóvar film.
+By the end, Pain & Glory is worthwhile because, well, it’s an Almodóvar film.
 All of his trademarks are here, but it’s also not the quintessential career retrospective he deserves.